 The Transair service experience doesn’t end with your purchase.
-Our Sales and Customer Service teams provide complete piping project assistance and air system design to complement our product.
+Our Sales and Customer Service teams provide complete piping project assistance and compressed air system design to complement our product.

 Parker Hannifin has successfully installed optimal performing Transair air systems for a number of industries, including:

 • Rail metal fabrication

 • Food and beverage

 • Paper and pulp

 • Waste water treatment

 Thanks to its large selection of diameters from ½" (16.5 mm) to 6" (168 mm) and an extensive range of accessories, a Transair system meets the requirements of numerous industrial and garage workshop installations.
 Furthermore, the simple installation, energy savings, and flexible modular design of Transair makes it the most efficient piping solution available.

 When installing compressed air piping, always adhere to the following installation guidelines to reduce the risk of injury:

 •Calculate expansion/contraction of system prior to installation.